cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

 ### Avoiding vulnerabilities

+\small

 There are things we can do during

 - analysis & design
-- implementation
-- testing, and
+- implementation, and
-- maintenance
+- testing

 to reduce the chance that vulnerabilities will occur in our software (and ameliorate the effects if